 Dr. Martens has one that’s made from coconut oil, lanolin, and beeswax.
 But, lanolin is a refined derivative of the fat-like sebaceous secretion of sheep.

-How to take care of your boots properly:
+How to take care of your boots properly?

 Make sure you are wiping off salt regularly.
 I like to use a little bit of water on a cloth with either vinegar or baking soda.
 I use vinegar (equal parts vinegar and water) for salt stains and baking soda for minor scuffs.
 Add a tiny bit to a bowl of water, dab the cloth in, rub gently then wipe clean with a damp cloth.

 For dirt and grime, I actually use Castille soap.
-Don't use a lot, little goes a long way.
+Don't use a lot, a little goes a long way.
 Spray a cloth with water, in a bowl of warm water add a drop of Castile soap, wring all the water out, then wipe gently.

 You can also stuff your boots with leftover newspapers to help absorb the excess water.